-- Fly over 200 hours per year
+- You fly over 200 hours per year

-- Make last-minute flight plans
+- You make last-minute flight plans

-- Change plans last minute
+- You change plans last minute

-- Want the status
+- You want the status

 Additionally, you should consider buying a private jet over renting when you are seeking depreciation deductions and tax benefits.
-Moreover, most companies offering fractional shares outside of North America can prove tricky.
-Therefore, outside of North America owning your own business aircraft will likely make more sense.
+Moreover, most companies offering fractional shares outside North America can prove tricky.
+Therefore, outside North America owning your own business aircraft will likely make more sense.
 Some of the most popular fractional programs include NetJets and Flexjet.